shikibu-z/hothash/README.md

 4. Hardware-related configurations (i.e. CPU capacity, network bandwidth) could be adjust in `controller.py` and `entities.py`.

 ## Theoretical Analysis
-We include the full theoretical analysis and proof as appendix in the `HotHashVLDB25.pdf`.
+We include the full theoretical analysis and proof as appendix in the `HotHash Technical Report.pdf`.